temcom/pyGRID/README.md

 * create an auxilliary xml file, with extentsion `.grid`, holding the properties of a submitted job
 * detect crashed jobs and resubmit them

-The syntax for the xml file used by pyGRID is documented in the `pyGRID/examples/basicExample.xml` file in the repository but in short pyGRID conforms to the syntax used by `qsub` to specify job options.
+The syntax for the xml file used by pyGRID is documented in `pyGRID/examples/basicExample.xml` but in short pyGRID conforms to the syntax used by `qsub` to specify job options.

+pyGRID command line options can be divided in three groups:
+* XML file option.
+This option is *Required*.
+    * `-f`, specifies the path of the file to load.
+* Simulation options.
+These are mutually *exlusive* and at least one is *Required*.
+    * `-s`, specifies the name of the simulation to load from the XML file.
+    * `-a`, loads all the simulations in the file.
+* Action options.
+Tell pyGRID which action to perform woth the specified simulation.
+These are mutually *exclusive*.
+    * `-w`, write the shell script for the simulation.
+    * `-b`, write the shell script and submit a job for every combination of the parameters of the simulation
+    * `-c`, scan the output sctream of finished jobs and detect the crashed ones.
+The `JOB_ID` and `TASK_ID` of the crashed job is saved in the `.grid` auxilliary file.
+    * `-r`, resubmit crashed jobs.

+To invoke the documentation for pyGRID command line option type `pyGRID --help`.

 Tests
 -----